Profiles of Massachusetts, Fifth Edition

 Rankings by Category of Massachusetts Towns and Cities

-Arranged by dozens of interesting categories, this section includes tables that rank 1-150 of the top ranked and 1-150 of the bottom ranked communities with population over 2,500.
+Arranged by dozens of interesting categories, this section includes tables that rank 1-150 of the top-ranked and 1-150 of the bottom-ranked communities with a population over 2,500.
 Explore everything from places at highest elevation, to lowest elevation.
-Employment, household income, population size and many more rankings are included in this wide ranging chapter.
+Employment, household income, population size, and many more rankings are included in this wide-ranging chapter.

 This section begins with an Educational State Profile, summarizing number of schools, students, diplomas granted and educational dollars spent.
 Following the state profile are School District Rankings on 16 topics ranging from Teacher/ Student Ratios to High School Drop-Out Rates.
 Following these rankings are statewide National Assessment of Educational Progress (NAEP) results and data from the Massachusetts Comprehensive Assessment System (MCAS), which give an overview of student performance by subject, including easy-to-read charts and graphs.

 This section provides a detailed look at the ancestral, Hispanic and racial makeup of Massachusetts’ 200+ ethnic categories.
 Profiles are included for the state, for all 14 counties, and for all places with 50,000 or more residents.
 In the ranking section, data is displayed three ways: 1) by number, based on all places regardless of population; 2) by percent, based on all places regardless of population; 3) by percent, based on places with populations of 50,000 or more.

 Statistical Profiles of 616 Places & Counties in Massachusetts

 This section, organized by county, gives detailed profiles which bring together all the data points into a single profile for each of 616 places plus 14 counties, based on Census 2010 and updated data from the American Community Survey.
 We have added current government statistics and original research, so that these profiles pull together statistical and descriptive information on every Census-recognized place in each state.